| Vehicle | R_full (Ω) | R_empty (Ω) | Volts Full (1kΩ Pull-up) | Volts Empty (1kΩ Pull-up) | # of Senders |

 | VW GTI (2006–2020) | 350 | 50 | 1.30V | 0.24V | 1 |

-About: These senders are simple resistance-style that are basically an arm or float that moves up and down with the fuel level.
+These senders are simple resistance-style — basically an arm or float that moves up and down with the fuel level.

-Pull-up resistor: You'll need to wire a pull-up resistor in to receive a a good signal from the fuel sender unless you have a software-selectable pull-up you can select it in your tuning software.
+Pull-up resistor: You'll need to wire a pull-up resistor in to receive a good signal from the fuel sender unless you have a software-selectable pull-up — in which case you can enable it in your tuning software.

 Voltages: The voltages on the adjacent chart should be verified, but they're likely correct.

-Functions: In the case of a low fuel level, if you have an available generic output on a Haltech ECU, you can wire to the negative side of a bulb in your cluster.
-If your bulb is wired internally (most are) you can buy a pigtail like in the adjacent picture.
+In the case of a low fuel level, if you have an available generic output on a Haltech ECU, you can wire it to the negative side of a bulb in your cluster.
+If your bulb is wired internally (most are), you can buy a pigtail like the one shown in the adjacent picture.
 The pigtail holds a T5 bulb (for my IS300 gauge cluster).
 A set of 4 was less than $10 on eBay.

-Wiring: Wire the Haltech output wire to the ground side of the bulb, and wire the other wire to a fused ignition switched positive source.
+Wiring: Connect the Haltech generic output wire to the ground side of the bulb.
+Connect the other side of the bulb to a fused ignition-switched positive source.

-Configuration: Set your diagnostic settings what is shown in the adjacent picture.
+Configuration: Set your diagnostic settings as shown in the adjacent picture.

-Requirements: Obviously this requires your check-engine-light to be operational on your gauge cluster and wired to your Haltech ECU in order for this to function properly.
+Requirements: Your check-engine-light must be operational on the gauge cluster and properly wired to the Haltech ECU output for this feature to function.